19 Best Beaches on the Florida Gulf Coast

 10. Bean Point Beach, Anna Maria Island

 Anna Maria Island is a small barrier isle lined with seven miles of unspoiled sandy beaches.
 Flanked by the warm, turquoise waters of the Gulf of Mexico, visitors love to spend much of their time either in the water or lounging beside it.

-Anna Maria Beach wraps around the northern tip of the island, offering a secluded and tranquil beach experience.
-This is one of the most expansive beaches on the island, which means there’s plenty of space to spread out.
+Bean Point Beach wraps around the northern tip of the island, offering a secluded and tranquil beach experience.
+This is one of the most expansive beaches on the island, which means there's plenty of space to spread out.
 Be cautious about swimming here; the current on the northern end of the beach can be quite strong.
 Stay south of the point to avoid any problems.